This content mentions anxiety and trauma, which some people may find triggering.

 - The Mental Health Foundation works to prevent mental health problems.

-- We drive change towards a mentally healthy society for all and support communities, families and individuals to lead mentally healthy lives with a particular focus on those at greatest risk.
+- We drive change towards a mentally healthy society for all and support communities, families and individuals to lead mentally healthy lives with a particular focus on those at greatest risk of poor mental health.

 - The Mental Health Foundation is committed to promoting an anti-racist, inclusive community where we can all be ourselves.